I graduated from Rutgers in May and didn’t start graduate school until September. I spent the summer delivering pizza and preparing for school.

 A few weeks before school was set to begin, my family went on vacation to Aruba; one of my favorite places in the world.
 I remember arriving in Aruba with no worries on my mind – I felt great.

-Little did I know that in a week, I would leave Aruba anxious, upset and uncertain about my future.
+Little did I know that in less than one week, I would leave Aruba anxious, upset and uncertain about my future.

 Best Disease, also known as Vitelliform Macular Degeneration, is a genetic condition that affects the macula, a small portion of the retina that is responsible for central vision.
 The disease causes progressive degeneration of the macula and therefore, progressive deterioration of central vision.